Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/requirements/use-case-descriptions.md

 2. Then connects a keyboard and mouse to the BlastPad
 3. Then selects the “Classroom” option on the main menu of the home screen.
 4. Then selects the “Join Classroom” button from the “Classroom” page menu.
-5. Then the user types in the share link given to them by their instructor and hits enter..
+5. Then the user types in the class code given to them by their instructor and hits enter.
-6. The user will be returned to the home screen.
+6. The BlastPad displays a success message and the chosen classroom screen.

 ```mermaid